Hinduism in Greece: Satyananda Yoga

-Yoga is gaining popularity in Greece especially Satyananda Yoga and Sahaja Yoga.
+Yoga is gaining popularity in Greece, in particular the Satyananda Yoga and Sahaja Yoga branches.
 Satyananda Yoga was founded by Swami Satyananda.
 Swami Satyananda assigned Swami Sivamurti to carry the message of yoga to Greece.
 Through his inspiration and guidance, in 1978 Swami Sivamurti instituted Satyanandashram Hellas (beginning at Kalamata and then expanding to Athens, Thessaloniki and other parts of the Greek mainland and islands).
 The present Ashram of Satyanandashram Hellas was established in 1984 outside the town of Paiania and inaugurated by Swami Satyananda the following year.

 In 1984 and 1985 Swami Satyananda visited Greece and inspired countless spirants with the ancient message, 'Know Thyself'.
 During these tours, he expounded the wisdom of yoga and tantra in a series of sublime and profound teachings on spiritual life, and revealed yoga as the priceless heritage of humanility.